-- 1. Create a static REVA University web page using HTML tags - 2.
-Create a web page that will have separate links to show map of India and World.
+1. Create a static REVA University web page using HTML tags

+2. Create a web page that will have separate links to show map of India and World.
 When user will open a map of India, create links to display the information of each state i.e. highlighted in the map in a separate window/document.
 (The information should be brief i.e. not more than 3-4 sentences.)
-When user will open a worldmap, show the list of countries on clicking the image in a new window. - 3.
-Write an HTML page to displayinformation of three products.
-The name of three productsshould be displayed at the top.
-The hyperlink should be provided to move to the details of the product like its features, size, price etc. alongwith its image.
-The link should be internal link. - 4.
-Explain the following tags with the attributes that often required.
-Write suitable example for each.
-1) SELECT2) TEXTAREA - 5.
-What is CSS and List out the properties of CSS. - 6.
-Differentiate between java and JavaScript. - 7.
-Explain with sample programperl. - 8.
-Explain with sample programphp. - 9.
-Create a website using HTML, perl to store the students information of the school. - 10.
-Discuss the working of admission process using a web page in PHP.
+When user will open a world map, show the list of countries on clicking the image in a new window.

+3. Write an HTML page to display information of three products.
+The name of three products should be displayed at the top.
+The hyperlink should be provided to move to the details of the product like its features, size, price etc. along with its image.
+The link should be internal link.

+4. Explain the following tags with the attributes that are often required.
+Write suitable examples for each.
+1) SELECT2) TEXTAREA

+5. What is CSS and List out the properties of CSS.

+6. Differentiate between java and JavaScript.

+7. Explain with sample program php.

-B18CS7020 Cryptography and Network Security L т Ρ С Duration:14 Wks 3 0 0 3
+B19CS7020 Cryptography and Network Security L т Р С Duration:14 Wks 3 0 0 3

-Computer Networks [B18CS5030]
+Computer Networks [B19CS5030]